 Your high school guidance counselor can be an excellent resource for locating appropriate financial aid, which includes grants and scholarships.
 They are often time able to provide institution-specific financial assistance.

-The Biden-Harris Administration's Student Debt Relief Plan
+Federal Student Debt Relief